Forms and currents on the analytification of an algebraic variety (after Chambert-Loir and Ducros): Introduction

 The terminology from convex geometry is introduced in \S \ref{Superforms and supercurrents on euclidean space} and \S \ref{Superforms on polyhedral complexes}.
 Note that polytopes and polyhedra are assume to be convex.

-This paper was written as a backup for my survey talk at the Simons Symposium on ``Non-Archimedean and Tropical Geometry'' in St. John from 1.4--5.4.2013.
+This paper was written as a backup for my survey talk at the Simons Sypmosium on ``Non-Archimedean and Tropical Geometry'' in St. John from 1.4--5.4.2013.
 Many thanks to the organizers Matt Baker and Sam Payne for the invitation and the Simons Foundation for the support.
 The author thanks Antoine Chambert-Loir, Julius Hertel, Klaus K\"unnemann, Hartwig Mayer, Jascha Smacka and Alejandro Soto for helpful comments.
+I am very grateful to the referee for his careful reading and his suggestions.